 Because the binary data types are unstructured types, they can store many different types of information, for example, IP addresses, MAC addresses, or device identification numbers from RFID tags.
 The binary data types can also store encrypted data in binary format, which saves disk space.
 Instead of storing an IP address like xxx.xxx.xxx as a CHAR(15) data type, you can store it as a binaryvar data type, which uses only 6 bytes.

 Chapter 12.
 Binary data types overview

+To implement binary data types, the Scheduler must be running and the database must conform to requirements.
 The binary18 and binaryvar data types have certain restrictions due to the nature of binary data.